 sources all spammy

 Yeah.
-I can’t have this but I like it.
-I have a thing for concrete walls.
-Love them.
-I’d do exceptionally well in prison.
+I can't have this but I like it.
+I have a thing for concrete fences and walls.
+I love them.
+I'd do exceptionally well in prison.

 again ... all sources spammy